WootsWasTaken/BirdOS-old-archive/README.md

 #LICENSE:

-Although it has no license I would like to ask you if you can mail me when you want to use stuff.
+Although it has no license we still have rights that apply.
+Look at the License file.
 email: Birdos.2015@gmail.com

-#About me

-Hi!
-I am Maarten.
-My age is 13 (almost 14).
-And I like programming, of course!
-My country is the Netherlands.

 #Special thanks

 Mercury0x000d,
-The FlingOS tutorial series,
-Mosby555,
-Mr. Poisonous,
+Nidhal Abidi